 Welcome to the Merz Research Group

-We are involved in research at the interface between computational sciences and biology.
+We are involved in research at the interface between the computational sciences and biology.
 We work on a number of problems and collaborate with experimentalists at every opportunity.
-Research areas of most interest include computer-aided drug design (CADD), the role potential function error plays in drug design and protein folding, metalloenzymes and metal ion homeostasis, development and application of linear-scaling quantum mechanical methods to biological problems and NMR and X-ray structure refinement using quantum mechanical methods.
+Research areas of most interest include computer-aided drug design (CADD), using the Movable Type method to compute free energies, enthalpies and entropies of biological processes, metalloenzymes and metal ion homeostasis, development and application of linear-scaling quantum mechanical methods to biological problems and NMR and X-ray structure refinement using classical and quantum mechanical methods.
 For further details go to the research section and look over our publications.